schollz/schollz.github.io.old/content/post/books-2017.md

 communicate).
 A lot of the Polish wordplay is lost in English, but it is still funny nevertheless.

+Towards the end of the year I read **The Three-Body Problem** by *Liu Cixin* which I saw was recommended by former president Barack Obama.
+It gladdens my heart that this book in particular was recommended by Obama - its about the looming destruction of Earth by an Alien race which undermines humans by attempting to destroy their progress in *basic science*.
+The importance of basic science in this book makes me think that Obama may have had similar sentiments.
+Anways, the book is great - its translated well from Chinese and has lots of great information about the Chinese revolution and communism.
+The science explainations are not bad either.

 ## Epistemological articles

 One author has been sticking out to me this year